a revised edition of the book on the theory, methods, and applications of

 science and geology.
 The content of the book is based on long-standing,

 The book is divided into three

-Part I represents main concepts,
+Part I represents main

-progress of geomorphometry and digital terrain analysis in the context of soil and geological studies.
+of the progress of geomorphometry and digital terrain analysis in the context of soil and geological studies.
 Chapter 2 discusses the basic notions of digital

 terrain modeling: the concept of the topographic surface; five main groups

 of morphometric variables (local, non-local, solar, and combined

 attributes, and structural lines); and key landform classifications.

 Chapter 3 concerns techniques to produce digital elevation models (DEMs),

 main types of DEM grids, issues of DEM resolution including the sampling